inancgumus/learngo/11-if/questions/4-error-handling.md

 ## Let's say a function returns a nil error value.
 So, what does that mean?
-1. The function call is failed.
+1. The function call failed.
 2. The function call is successful. *CORRECT*
 3. The function call is in an indeterministic state.
 We can't know.

 ## Let's say a function returns a non-nil error value.
 So, what does that mean?
-1. The function call is failed. *CORRECT*
+1. The function call failed. *CORRECT*
 2. The function call is successful.
 3. The function call is in an indeterministic state.
 We can't know.